ecky-l/fcos-pxe-bootstrapper/README.md

 # fcos-pxe-bootstrapper
-A terraform module to setup some machine with matchbox, so that it can be used to bootstrap other machines via pxe
+A terraform module to setup some machine with matchbox based on Fedora CoreOS, so that it can be used to bootstrap other machines via pxe.